Monfred156/RPG/README.md

 ### Installing

 - Clone the repo
 - Compile the program using the Makefile and the "make re" rules
+- Lauch the program using "./my_rpg"

+### Feed Back

+Give us some feedback whether they are positive or negative.